The poem “No Men Are Foreign" by James Kirkup

 13. Let us remember, whenever we are told

-👉 The poet urges us to remember whenever someone tells us
+👉 The poet urges us to keep in mind whenever someone tries to influence our thoughts or actions.

 14. To hate our brothers, it is ourselves

-👉 He says that when we are told to hate others, we actually harm ourselves.
+👉 He explains that when we are encouraged to hate other people, we are actually harming ourselves.

 15. That we shall dispossess, betray, condemn.